Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 Come on, thought Sage.
 One time.

-“Short!” screamed Ella, as Asheville’s middle flicked the ball over the blockers.
-Hannah Wainwright dove backwards, managing to punch it up with her fist, but the ball rocketed towards the back wall.
+“Short!” screamed Ella as Asheville’s middle flicked the ball over the blockers.
+Hannah Wainwright dove backward, managing to punch it up with her fist, but the ball rocketed toward the back wall.

-She sprawled instinctually, hurling her fist upwards.
+She sprawled instinctually, hurling her fist upward.
 It connected, sending the ball sailing back to the court.